-Start by collecting all of your important documents in a travel document organizer.
-I always have to have everything in its place.
-And I like to keep all my travel documents together — passport, boarding pass, hotel confirmation, itinerary, foreign currency.
-By bringing all your important information together, this will help ensure you have everything you need to get from one place to the next.
+I have a travel organizer wallet that holds passport, boarding pass, hotel confirmation, itinerary, foreign currency.
+(Plus I like to make a photocopy of all ID, cards, vaccinations for just in case which I keep in there too!)
+By bringing all your important information together, this will help ensure you have everything you need to get from one destination to the next.

 Travel packing cubes are the ultimate luggage organizers.
 They maximize the space in your bags so you can fit all your belongings in an organized and effect way using minimal space.

 Ever wake up in the middle of a red-eye flight hungry?
 Or it’s near midnight in your hotel room and you’re starving, but you don’t want to pay the preposterous charges for room service or the minibar?
 I’m telling you, a granola bar in your luggage will seem like a godsend.

 Too much sun at the beach.
 Too much wine with dinner.
 Too much stress from rushing to the airport.
-Whatever the cause, a headache can be misery — especially if you’re on a plane, in a hotel room at night, or otherwise far from a pharmacy.
+Whatever the cause, it's handy to have a few OTC medications especially if you’re on a plane, in a hotel room at night, or too far from a pharmacy.

 Even if you're not going to a sunny destination, flip-flops are a handy to have in case you need an extra pair of shoes.
-It’a also good to have something to wear in the shower that might protect you from getting toe fungus.
+It's also good to have something to wear in the shower that might protect you from getting toe fungus.